amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/questions.md

 6. This process continues until one of the input lists becomes empty.
 7. Once the loop is done, any remaining elements in `leftList` and `rightList` are concatenated to the end of the `arr` list.
 8. Finally, the `arr` list is returned, which now contains all elements from `leftList` and `rightList` merged and sorted.

+**Line by line**

+Absolutely, I'd be happy to explain that part!

+Imagine you have two stacks of cards, a "left pile" and a "sorted pile," and you're comparing the top cards of these piles to sort them.
+The line `arr.push(leftList.shift())` is like taking the top card from the "left pile" and putting it onto the "sorted pile."

+Here's a breakdown of what's happening step by step:

+1. `leftList` is an array containing cards (numbers) in the "left pile."
+2. `leftList.shift()` is like picking the top card from the "left pile."
+3. `arr.push(...)` is like putting the card you just picked onto the "sorted pile."

+This process happens as long as there are still cards left in both the "left pile" and the "right pile."
+You're continuously picking the smaller card from the top of the two piles and adding it to the "sorted pile."

+So, this line of code is a key step in the merging process of the Merge Sort algorithm.
+It's all about comparing elements, choosing the smaller one, and arranging them in order, just like how you'd sort a deck of cards by picking the smaller card to put it in the right place.

 Now, let's look at the `mergeSort` function: